DeepLearnXMU/ABD-NMT/README.md

 First, preprocess your training corpus.
 For English-German translation, use BPE(byte-piar-encoding) to segment text into subword units.
 Please follow <https://github.com/rsennrich/subword-nmt> for further details.

-To obtain vocabulary for training, invoke following commands:
+To obtain vocabulary for training, run:

     python scripts/buildvocab.py --corpus /path/to/train.zh --output /path/to/zh.voc3.pkl \
     --limit 30000 --groundhog